• Skip to primary navigation

 One and a half million visitors each year visit this breathtakingly beautiful attraction to stand on the observation deck and feel the power of the water gushing over the cliff and crashing 268 feet down onto the river below.

-The mists rising from the bottom of the falls gives it a mystical feel.
+The mists rising from the bottom of the falls gives it a mystical feel that somehow typifies Washington state nature.

 The best time to visit is during the rainy season between November and March when the river is high, and the falls is a curtain of water.